Can A Landlord Require A Tenant To Provide Written Notice To Vacate Prior To The End of A Lease?

 If a lease for a specific term just ends, any language requiring a tenant to provide written notice to the landlord if the tenant intends to vacate at the end of the lease will probably not be enforceable.

 Why?
 Because both parties know at the outset, when they signed the lease for a specific term, that the lease does not contain any language about the lease continuing after the initial term, and as such, it just ends.
-So, both landlord and tenant should understand that unless they enter into a new rental agreement prior to the ending of the initial lease term, that the tenant must vacate by the end of the lease term.
+Both the landlord and the tenant should understand that unless they enter into a new rental agreement before the end of the initial lease term, the tenant must vacate by the end of the lease term.

 Scenario 2

 Now, if a lease for a specific term is drafted so that it automatically renews for another like term or automatically converts to a month-to-month tenancy at the end of the initial lease term, you have a completely different situation than the one referenced in Scenario 1.
-In this situation, the lease does not just end; it either auto-renews (for the same lease term) or auto-converts (to a month-to-month tenancy), and as a result, the lease contains language addressing the continuation of the tenancy beyond the initial lease term.
+In this situation, the lease does not end; it either auto-renews (for the same lease term) or auto-converts (to a month-to-month tenancy).
+As a result, the lease includes language addressing the continuation of the tenancy beyond the initial lease term.

 Under Scenario 2, the landlord does not know what the tenant will do at the end of the initial lease term.
-The tenant could choose to vacate at the end of the term or continue to reside in the rental unit, because the lease language references a continuation.
+The tenant may vacate at the end of the term or continue residing in the rental unit, as the lease provides for continued occupancy.
 So, if the landlord does not know what the tenant intends to do at the end of the initial lease term, it is reasonable (and enforceable) to require the tenant to provide the landlord with written notice as to what s/he will do.

-Unfortunately, some landlords do not understand the important distinction between these two different scenarios, which can result in the landlord being placed in a precarious situation that might end with the tenant obtaining a money judgment against the landlord.
+Unfortunately, some landlords do not understand the distinction between these two scenarios, which can put them in a precarious position and may result in a money judgment against them.

 Scenario 1 - Recommended Best Practice for Landlord

 If your lease is written as described in Scenario 1, where it just ends at the end of the lease term, the recommended best practice for the landlord to follow would be to have a reminder in your calendar approximately 90 days before the lease ends.
-The landlord should now determine, assuming it is a market-rate property, whether or not the landlord wants to continue renting to the tenant after the lease ends.
-If the landlord does want to continue the tenancy, the landlord and tenant should communicate and decide how they want to continue the tenancy and then enter into a new rental agreement, whether that be another lease for a term or a month-to-month periodic tenancy.
+The landlord should now determine, assuming the property is market-rate, whether to continue renting to the tenant upon expiration of the lease.
+If the landlord wants to continue the tenancy, the landlord and tenant should communicate to agree on how to proceed, then enter into a new rental agreement, whether another lease for a term or a month-to-month periodic tenancy.

-While it is not legally required that the landlord provide the tenant with a new rental agreement or a notice of non-renewal, it is best practice to do so.
+While the landlord is not legally required to provide the tenant with a new rental agreement or a notice of non-renewal, it is best practice to do so.
 If a landlord fails to do that, it will have a confused tenant who is not prepared to vacate and locate new housing and then “holds over” improperly.
 It is not in the best interest of the landlord or the tenant to be stuck in such a situation.
-So, best practice encourages a landlord to proactively alert the tenant of his/her options after the lease term ends.
+Best practice encourages a landlord to proactively inform the tenant of their options after the lease term ends.

 Scenario 2 - Recommended Best Practice for Landlord

 Even if the landlord’s rental agreement is drafted in such a way that it either auto renews or auto converts, and the landlord sent the separate written notice reminding the tenant of this as required per Wis.
 Stat.
 704.15, it is still to the benefit of the landlord to touch base with the tenant to confirm the tenant’s intentions at the end of the lease term.
-While it is not legally required, it would be in the landlord’s best interests to understand what the tenant will do, so the landlord is not surprised and can pivot as needed.
+While it is not legally required, it is in the landlord’s best interest to understand what the tenant will do so the landlord is not surprised and can pivot as needed.

 Conclusion

 So, what is the best option for a landlord?
-Should it draft its lease like in Scenario 1 and have it just end?
+Should it draft its lease as in Scenario 1 and let it end?
 Or should the landlord draft it like in Scenario 2 and have it automatically renew for another like term or automatically convert to a month-to-month periodic tenancy after the initial term?

 There is no correct answer.
 There are pros and cons under both scenarios.
-A landlord must weigh the positives and negatives and decide which situation the landlord prefers.
+A landlord must weigh the pros and cons and decide which option they prefer.

 Take care and Happy Landlording.